 When it comes to exercise, 51% of Sniffspot owners say their Doberman Pinscher benefits from moderate exercise every day, including between 1-2 hours of activity each day, including walks and active play sessions.
 The Sniffspot Dobie community would not recommend this dog for first-time owners.

-In the late 19th century, Karl Friedrich Louis Dobermann from Apolda, Germany, created the Doberman Pinscher by selectively breeding dogs to assist him in his tax-collecting and night watchman roles.
+In the late 19th century, a tax collector named Karl Friedrich Louis Dobermann from Apolda, Germany, created the Doberman Pinscher by selectively breeding dogs to assist him in his tax-collecting and night watchman roles.
 The exact breeds used are unknown, but German Shepherds, Rottweilers, and other working dogs likely contributed to the Doberman’s traits.

 The breed first appeared at a dog market in 1863 and made its show ring debut in 1897.
 Enhancements from English breeds like the Manchester Terrier and Greyhound refined its appearance.
 Otto Göller played a significant role in promoting the breed and establishing its standards.